 Fueling Kansas with Warren Martin

 Join Warren Martin, executive director of Kansas Strong, the second Thursday of each month at 8:10 AM for Fueling Kansas during the Morning Show on KRSL AM 990 and 98.1 FM.
+And the third Tuesday of each month at 8:10 AM on Classic Hits 107.9.
 Warren discusses current issues impacting the Kansas oil and natural gas industry.

 The Kansas Oil & Gas Resources Fund (KOGRF) is a nonprofit organization voluntarily funded by oil and natural gas producers in Kansas.
 The KOGRF is branded as KANSAS STRONG and works to educate and inform people about the important role our industry plays in their lives.
 The Kansas oil and natural gas industry provides the energy and security our nation needs.
 At the same time our industry fuels the economy, we help fund Kansas schools, build bridges and roads, and provide tens of thousands of jobs across the state.
 As the second-largest industry in Kansas, we are proud to provide the energy so vital to our way of life, while we reduce dependence on foreign resources.